-Thus, we model the LH displacement as the sum of two contributions: (I) a displacement coming from an EM simulation of the LV that we extend to the whole LH domain; (II) an ad-hoc designed displacement for the LA.
-In the following, we describe how we compute all the quantities involved in Eq. \eqref{d_gamma_t}, namely the characteristic functions $\widehat{\psi}_1$, $\widehat{\psi}_2$ and the displacement fields $\widehat{\bm d}_\text{LV}$, $\widehat{\bm d}_\text{LA}$.
-In Algorithm \ref{algo_preprocessing} we summarize the main steps required in the preprocessing procedure; in Figure \ref{displacement_pipeline}, we represent these steps with boxes numbered as the lines in Algorithm \ref{algo_preprocessing}.
-We wish to point out that, since the displacement at the LV is computed through an EM simulation, and we prescribe this datum at walls of the fluid domain, we are enforcing in the LV a kinematic one-way coupling condition between EM and CFD.
+Thus, we model the LH displacement as the sum of two contributions: a displacement coming from an EM simulation of the LV that we extend to the whole LH domain and an ad-hoc designed displacement for the LA.
+In the following, we describe how we compute the aforementioned displacement fields.
+In Algorithm~\ref{algo_preprocessing}, we summarize the main steps required in the preprocessing procedure; in Figure \ref{displacement_pipeline}, we represent these steps with boxes numbered as the lines in Algorithm \ref{algo_preprocessing}.
+We point out that, since the displacement at the LV is computed through an EM simulation, and we prescribe this data at walls of the fluid domain, we are enforcing a one-way (kinematic) coupling condition between EM and CFD in the LV.